This conversation is fictitious, but it’s also representative of several chats that I’ve had with testers over the last few weeks.

 Even when it’s a deep concept, a fast and frugal explanation might do.

-After all, Polya says that a heuristic isn’t intended to be perfect, that it’s provisional and context-dependent.
+After all, Polya says that a heuristic isn’t intended to be perfect.
+Instead, heuristics are provisional and context-dependent.
 So in order to provide a quick understanding of “bounded rationality”, I said, “In a nutshell, bounded rationality is a situation when you have incomplete knowledge, imperfect understanding, and limited time.”

 He grinned, and said, “What, like when you’re testing?
 Like most of the time in life?”